 - Q-52.
-Provide a schedule, in the format provided in Schedule L, of electric operations net income, per kWh sold, per company books for the base period and the three calendar years preceding the base period. - A-52.
+In the formats provided in Schedule L1 and L2, provide schedules of electric operations net income per kWh sold and gas operations per MCF sold, per company books for the base period and the three calendar years preceding the base period. - A-52.
 See attachment being provided in a separate file.